 Our Social Prescribing Coordinator works with GP's and Health Coaches in South Somerset.
 They are a 'community builder', providing community development support to make existing groups and activities more sustainable and to help new groups and activities start-up where there is a need.

-We are delivering Thriving Communities Somerset in partnership with TAKE ART and SOMERSET WILDLIFE TRUST.
-Our aim is to strengthen and expand the range of health and wellbeing activities available in Somerset.
+Since June 2021, and in partnership with TAKE ART and SOMERSET WILDLIFE TRUST, we have been delivering the Thriving Communities Somerset project to strengthen and expand the range of social prescribing activities available across the county.

 - ‘Earn a Bike Plus Digital Filming Skills’ workshops, delivered by On Your Bike and Somerset Film

-- ‘Word/Play’ sessions for people with respiratory and other long term health conditions, delivered by Take Art
+- ‘Word/Play’ creative wellbeing sessions for people with respiratory and other long term health conditions, delivered by Take Art

-- ‘Postcards to Recovery’ - creative, nature or physical activity postcard prompts for discharged patients, delivered by Caroline Barnes and Yeovil District Hospital
+- ‘Postcards for Recovery’ - creative, art and nature-based activity prompts for discharged patients, delivered by artist Caroline Barnes and Yeovil District Hospital

 "The fresh air and having something to do each week has really improved my confidence and my anxiety is at an all time low!"